pla | Phillip Lehn Architect

-In August 2012, Her Eminence Dagmo Kusho Sakya asked His Eminence Ngawang Migyur if he would donate GTi's high bluff view lots in north Edmonds for the purpose of cremating and memorializing the extraordinary life of her aging husband, His Holiness Jigdal Dagchen Sakya, the first high Tibetan lama to immigrate to the United States and eldest holder of a sacred unbroken family lineage that's over 1000 years old.
+In August 2012, Her Eminence Dagmo Kusho Sakya asked His Eminence Ngawang Migyur if he would donate GTi's high bluff view lots in north Edmonds for the purpose of cremating and memorializing the extraordinary life of her aging husband, His Holiness Jigdal Dagchen Sakya, the first high Tibetan lama to immigrate to the United States and eldest holder of a sacred unbroken family lineage that's lasted more than 1000 years.
 Sacred relics recovered from traditional Tibetan Buddhist cremations of high lamas are deeply revered, but the highly efficient, smokeless and odorless crematoriums required in the United States incinerate all remains uniformly to a very fine ash.

 In considering the project's many challenges and opportunities, I proposed Tara Memorial Park, a nonsectarian regional center to serve all members of the Pacific Northwest's growing international community of Buddhists.
-The proposal included a traditional Tibetan crematorium to be used rarely and exclusively for the Khön Lineage and a few other precious heroes who had lived exceptionally selfless lives benefiting all beings, a contemporary smokeless and odorless crematorium for all others, and a Stupa~Collumbarium to display and memorialize the remains of those cremated.
+The proposal included a traditional Tibetan crematorium to be used rarely and exclusively for the sacred Khön Lineage and those very few others who had lived exceptionally selfless lives benefiting all beings, a contemporary smokeless and odorless crematorium for all others, and a Stupa~Collumbarium to display and memorialize the remains of those cremated.
 Given its location, size and significance, the Stupa~Collumbarium was intended to be seen and honored as a sacred landmark upon entering and leaving Puget Sound when passing through Admiralty Inlet.

 Migyur Rinpoche, his grandnephew Gnendak Shak, and Mariam and I were all happy to help realize the project by donating our shared interests in GTi's three (possibly four) undeveloped view lots.
 Unfortunately?, the ~$475,000 needed to redeem GTi's liens was not raised before the properties were repossessed.
 Fortunately, all 3, possibly 4 view lots remain undeveloped and will soon be listed for sale along with our existing house.
 To view the Northwest Dharma Association's featured article and photographs describing the 2012 proposal in more detail, please see -

-What about the rest of the park … what does it want to become?
-An international school of Buddhist students, practitioners, and adepts exploring and sharing our world’s many Buddhist teachings, traditions, arts, and sciences?
-Living together in a way that cares for and manages the park as a broad, generous, and inclusive bridge and landmark connecting East and West.
+What about the park’s other three, possibly five contiguous view lots? what could they contribute? … an international, nonsectarian school of Buddhist students, practitioners and adepts exploring and sharing our world’s many Buddhist teachings, traditions, arts and sciences?
+A diverse yet likeminded community of spiritual explorers sharing, caring for and managing the park and its facilities as a generous and inclusive bridge and international landmark connecting East and West.

-If interested in helping us realize some form of this uniquely precious opportunity, please let us know at email@example.com.
-We especially need help organizing an international landmark administration and funding effort and to meet our most immediate needs, GTi is offering to sell a key ~7,000 SF piece of Greenness for $200,000.
-To learn why it’s considered “key” as well as more about Greenness’ other view properties soon to be listed for sale, including Mariam's and my recently updated early modernist house and our neighbor's estate on top of the coastal promontory we share, see
+If you’d like to help realize some form of this very rare opportunity, please let us know.
+We especially need help organizing its international foundation and funding effort to buy the land, design the campus, obtain all necessary permits and develop the site.
+To meet our immediate needs, Green Tara incorporated (GTi) is offering to sell its key ~7,000 SF piece of Greenness for $200,000.
+To learn why it’s considered a “key” as well as more about Greenness’ other contiguous view properties soon to be listed for sale, see …